spiral/docs/framework/container.md

 > We will explain how to bind your own services in container below.

-Following code is identical to method or constructor injection and only used to get shortcut to the most "popular" framework components, it still possible to avoid using it:
+This code is identical to method or constructor injection and only used to get shortcut to the most "popular" framework components, it still possible to avoid using it:

 ```php
 public function indexAction(ViewsInterface $views)